He has won more than $2 million while bass fishing.

 PROPS FOR PALANIUK

-Enough has been written about Day Two leader – by a whopping 6 pounds – Brandon Palaniuk getting his second-day catch disqualified because of inadvertently violating Minnesota's no-cull rule.
+Enough has been written about Day 2 leader – by a whopping 6 pounds – Brandon Palaniuk getting his second-day catch disqualified because of inadvertently violating Minnesota's no-cull rule.

 Not enough can ever be written about the class manner in which Palaniuk handled adversity.